chef-boneyard/chef-rfc/new/load-and-converge.md

 ## Specification

-### `load_actual_value`: in-place resource load
+### `load_current_value`: in-place resource load

 When using `action`, one needs a way to load the *actual* system value of the resource, so that it can be compared to the desired value and a decision made as to whether to change anything.

-When the resource writer defines `load_actual_value` on the resource class, it can be called to load the real system value into the resource.
+When the resource writer defines `load_current_value` on the resource class, it can be called to load the real system value into the resource.
 Before any action runs, this will be used by `load_current_resource` to load the resource. `action` will do some important work before calling the new method:

 1. Create a new instance of the resource with the same name.
 2. Copy all non-desired-state values from the desired resource into the new instance.
-3. Call `load_actual_value` on the new instance.
+3. Call `load_current_value` on the new instance.

 ```ruby